Turning Sun Solar Project

 Frequently Asked Questions

 The document below provides a summary of common Project-related questions and their respective answers.
+As stakeholder engagement progresses, the FAQ document will continue to be updated.
 The FAQ document has been updated as of August 6, 2021.

 Media Release

-Lethbridge has been granted approval by the Alberta Utilities Commission (AUC) to connect, construct and operate the Springbrook Solar Project.
+Springbrook has been granted approval by the Alberta Utilities Commission (AUC) to connect, construct and operate the Springbrook Solar Project.

 Contact Us